Babinski (Plantar) Reflex – What it Is & its Importance

 When Do You Need to See a Doctor?

 If your baby shows a Babinski reflex after the age of two, then you may need to see a doctor.
-A pediatrician will be able to confirm if there is an underlying condition.
+A paediatrician will be able to confirm if there is an underlying condition.
 If your child does not have any other developmental delays, it could just be a delay in integrating reflexes.
 The doctor may wait for a few weeks before confirming the same.
 If the reflex persists or the baby shows signs of neurological dysfunction, the doctor may conduct relevant tests to ascertain the possible underlying cause.

 A very common reflex in children, the Babinski reflex, occurs because of a specific stimulus.
 Often checked by doctors to ascertain the child’s central nervous system, it tends to disappear by age two.
 It is advisable to get a physical examination for your child to check for any nervous disorders or neurological complications.
 If your doctor suspects an abnormal reflex, they may refer you to a specialist.
 Some conditions in children could display an abnormal Babinski reflex that cannot be cured.
 The causes for an abnormal reflex could be many, but early diagnosis of the symptoms could help in the treatment.
 Also, making appropriate changes to one’s lifestyle might help.